Servant-Of-God-1/Metal-Cardbot_Character_App/README.md

 ***This page features the animated intro video for *Metal Cardbot* Season 3 (given that Season 3 is nearing its end, I plan to replace the intro animation if a new season is released—and if I have the time to do so).
 Once the video finishes playing, it will automatically proceed to the next page.***
 ## 2. Login and registration page
 *** Don't worry about the security of the data you have provided to this application; the login and registration pages serve solely as gateways to access the subsequent screens, with the data stored locally (via internal storage).
 Press `Register` and fill in the required information to proceed to the next page.***
+# Apologies, the documentation for this repository is currently being created 🙏